alexander-eriksson-dev/rock-paper-scissors/README.md

 ## This is

-✅ A simple rock, paper, scissors game that can be played from the browsers dev console
+✅ A webpage containing a simple rock, paper, scissors game

 ✅ Built using knowledge from the previous lessons

-❌ A GUI game as of yet